Stylistic Piano Playing

 When a student has learned about guided melodic improvisation and would like to learn, let's say, how to play Jazz independently (including getting the feeling right).
 I will provide customized sheet music with modified chords and melodies.
 The example below is a jazz version of Little Brown Jug.

-By learning a known song (such as a kid's song) with a modified melody/or chord, students can relate to different playing styles.
-This teaching method is further expanded by learning how to play the same song in two or three different styles (such as pop to ballad to bossanova, or bossanova to stride to walking bass/swing).
+By learning a familiar song, such as a children's tune, with a modified melody or chord progression, students can explore different playing styles.
+This teaching method can be further enhanced by learning to play the same song in two or three different styles, such as transitioning from pop to ballad to bossa nova, or from bossa nova to stride to walking bass/swing.

 Do you teach music theory?

-Should a student want to learn Jazz or a more advanced music theory level (i.e., college level, music theory), I will be happy to provide these.
-Advanced topics include harmonic function analysis, modes & modal interchange, chord scale, tension theory, reharmonization, and Lydian chromatic concept.
+For students interested in learning Jazz or more advanced music theory (such as college-level), I am happy to provide these lessons.
+Advanced topics include harmonic function analysis, modes and modal interchange, chord scales, tension theory, reharmonization, and the Lydian chromatic concept.

-Should a student want to learn Jazz or a more advanced music theory level (i.e., college level, music theory), I will be happy to provide these.
-Advanced topics include harmonic function analysis, modes & modal interchange, chord scale, tension theory, reharmonization, and Lydian chromatic concept.
+For students interested in learning Jazz or more advanced music theory (such as college-level), I am happy to provide these lessons.
+Advanced topics include harmonic function analysis, modes and modal interchange, chord scales, tension theory, reharmonization, and the Lydian chromatic concept.

 Do you offer a free trial lesson?

-Yes, I offer a free trial lesson for the first time.
-This trial lesson is meant to be the initial interview.
+Yes, I offer a free trial lesson for the first meeting.
+This trial lesson is meant to be the initial interview for non-beginners and to develop a connection for a young student (as young as six years old).

-I do not do recitals, but I do video recordings after a student acquires a major skill set.
+I do not do recitals or certifications, but I do video recordings after a student acquires a major skill set.
 In some cases, I will submit the video recordings to online piano competitions.

 How young can my kid start to learn piano with you?